French far-right leader Marine Le Pen charged over IS photos

 She did not comment publicly on the charges, made possible after the French parliament lifted her immunity from prosecution in the case.

-It is the latest blow to Le Pen, whose party is in crisis after she lost her bid for the French presidency last year.
+It is the latest blow to Le Pen (pictured), whose party is in crisis after she lost her bid for the French presidency last year.